semaphoreci/docs/docs/reference/sem-command-line-tool.md

 ### Defining an editor

-The `sem` utility chooses which editor to use by following the next process:
+The `sem` utility chooses which editor to use according to the process shown below:

 - Using the value of the `editor` property.
-This value can be set using the `sem config set editor` command
+This value can be set using the `sem config set editor` command.
-- From the value of the `EDITOR` environment variable, if one is set
+- From the value of the `EDITOR` environment variable, if one is set.
-- If none of the above exists, `sem` will try to use the `vim` editor
+- If none of the above exists, `sem` will try to use the `vim` editor.

 #### The `sem config set editor` command